ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

   charon combine [flags]

 Flags:
       --cluster-dir string              Parent directory containing a number of .charon subdirectories from the required threshold of nodes in the cluster. (default ".charon/cluster")
       --force                           Overwrites private keys with the same name if present.
   -h, --help                            Help for combine
       --no-verify                       Disables cluster definition and lock file verification.
-      --output-dir string    Directory to output the combined private keys to. (default "./validator_keys")
+      --output-dir string               Directory to output the combined private keys to. (default "./validator_keys") --testnet-chain-id uint           Chain ID of the custom test network.
+      --testnet-fork-version string     Genesis fork version of the custom test network (in hex).
+      --testnet-genesis-timestamp int   Genesis timestamp of the custom test network.
+      --testnet-name string             Name of the custom test network.
 ```

 To run this command, one needs at least a threshold number of node operator's `.charon` directories, which need to be organized into a single folder: